ofirDubi/Tremp/README.md

 # So let's fix israels GTFS!!
 * i run the validator, sees that there are missing collumes in the translation table - it seems like it jsut not build right...

-# I wil say that GraphHopper was very easy to setup.
+I will say that GraphHopper was very easy to setup.
 ## Phase 2 - The App.